Julian/lean.nvim/README.rst

 Configuration & Usage
 ---------------------

+The short version -- if you followed the instructions above for ``lazy.nvim``, simply ensure your ``opts`` table contains at least an ``lsp`` table defining ``on_attach`` to be your preferred LSP attach handler, and ``mappings = true`` to enable key mappings, as shown in the example above.

+If you do not already have a preferred setup which includes LSP key mappings and (auto)completion, you may find the `fuller example here in the wiki <https://github.com/Julian/lean.nvim/wiki/Getting-Started>`_ helpful.

-The short version -- after following the installation instructions above, add the below to ``~/.config/nvim/plugin/lean.lua`` or an equivalent:
+If you are using another plugin manager such as ``vim-plug``, after following the installation instructions, add the below to ``~/.config/nvim/plugin/lean.lua`` or an equivalent:

 .. code:: lua